awsdocs/aws-lambda-developer-guide/doc_source/policy-templates.md

 When you create an AWS Lambda function in the console using one of the blueprints, Lambda allows you to create a role for your function from a list of Lambda policy templates\.
 By selecting one of these templates, your Lambda function automatically creates the role with the requisite permissions attached to that policy\.

 The following lists the permissions that are applied to each policy template in the **Policy templates** list\.
 The policy templates are named after the blueprints to which they correspond\.
 Lambda will automatically populate the placeholder items \(such as *region* and *accountID*\) with the appropriate information\.
-For more information on creating a Lambda function using policy templates, see [Create a Simple Lambda Function](get-started-create-function.md)\.
+For more information on creating a Lambda function using policy templates, see [Create a Lambda Function with the Console](getting-started-create-function.md)\.

 ## Standard Templates<a name="permission-templates-standard"></a>